BojidarVn/SoftUni/README.md

 # SoftUni
-This is where i upload my homework, exams, and course projects
+This is where i upload my homework, exams, and course projects.